 Denyse has taught Decoding Fragrance seminars at the London College of Fashion (2009-2011), and now teaches perfume history at the École Internationale de Marketing du Luxe, Paris as well as sensorial evaluation classes at the ISIPCA Summer School.
 She is the fragrance editor of Citizen K International and Stylist France, the author of The Perfume Lover: A Personal history of scent (Collins, 2012; St. Martin’s Press, 2013), and the artistic director of the fragrance 'Séville à l’aube' by Bertrand Duchaufour for L’Artisan Parfumeur.
 As a sideline, she has translated Fifty Shades of Grey into French.

-2017 marks the second year of Denyse Beaulieu's participation as a judge in The Art and Olfaction Awards.
+2018/19 marks the third year of Denyse Beaulieu's participation as a judge in The Art and Olfaction Awards.
 She will serve as a finals judge, in the artisan and independent categories.